Occupational Therapy Professional Practice 3 PG (8727.3)

 1. Occupational therapy requires manual handling.
-You will be taught the correct way to perform manual handling and should use the principles at all times to prevent injury to yourself or your client.
+You must complete the online manual handling training and any further training required for your placement and should use the principles at all times to prevent injury to yourself or your client.
 If you have any injury that may affect your capacity to perform manual handling skills you are required to notify the unit convener at the commencement of the semester.
 If you obtain a new injury during the course of the semester that may affect your capacity to perform manual handling skills you are required to notify the unit convener prior to the next practical class.
 In the event of an injury being obtained during the practice of skills in class you are required to notify the unit convener within 24 hours of the event and complete a UC incident form.

 3. As this is an industry based unit, students will be expected to conform to individual workplace policies and procedures.

 In the course of studying occupational therapy, students may be exposed to clinical cases and situations that may be stressful.
 At UC a free Counselling Service is available for all students.
 All sessions are confidential.
 The UC Counselling Service is located in the UC Health and Counselling Centre on Level B in Building 1.
 For more information please go to https://www.canberra.edu.au/on-campus/health-and-support/medical-counselling

 At all times students must be aware of the requirements of patient privacy.
 This requires respect for privacy for patients during clinical visits and when writing case studies, assignments, writing in clinical records or reflective journals.
 All written and verbal work (other than medical notes) requires de-identification of patients' details.
 Specifically: